calsaviour/longevity/README.md

 # High level technical overview
-1. I used query.wikidata.org to generate the dataset
+1. [Wikidata's API](query.wikidata.org) to generate the dataset
-2. I used pre-trained models as the initialisation of my neural nets
+2. I used pre-trained models as the initialisation of my neural nets, ensembling different pre-trained models improves performance.
 3. The target variable is a min-max scaled delta-life expectancy (subtracted the mean life expectancy, this is a big improvement on just predicting min-max scaled life expectancy).